tabler/tabler-icons/readme.md

 </a>
 ```

-In this way you can change size, color and `stroke-width` of the icon with CSS code.
+Thanks to that, you can change the size, color and the `stroke-width` of the icons with CSS code.

 ```css
 .icon-tabler {